xoseperez/standalone-lorawan-gateway-balena/README.md

   * Create oauth clients for the CLI and the console
 * Pupulate the TC_URI and TC_TRUST variables for other services to use

-Certificates are recreated if DOMAIN or any SUBJECT_* variable below changes.
+Certificates are recreated if TTS_DOMAIN or any TTS_SUBJECT_* variable below changes.
-Database is reset if DOMAIN, ADMIN_EMAIL, ADMIN_PASSWORD or CONSOLE_SECRET change.
+Database is reset if TTS_DOMAIN, TTS_ADMIN_EMAIL, TTS_ADMIN_PASSWORD or TTS_CONSOLE_SECRET change.

-### Configuring the DOMAIN
+### Configuring the TTS_DOMAIN

 In order to connect from a gateway service (even in the same device) with a BasicStation protocol you will need a proper domain name to generate the certificates.
-If you don't care about secure connections then using the LAN IP of the device as DOMAIN will work just fine.
-Anyway, **the service wont start until a DOMAIN is defined** for the device.
+If you don't care about secure connections then using the LAN IP of the device as TTS_DOMAIN will work just fine.
+Anyway, **the service wont start until a TTS_DOMAIN is defined** for the device.

 There are a number of ways to define a domain name pointing to the device IP.